There is Good Treatment for Trauma

 EMDR can untangle the past from the present.
 After successful EMDR therapy, you are no longer experiencing the negative effects of that past trauma in the present time.
 It’s just a bad smell; it doesn’t mean you are in danger now.
 You may also have a new confidence in those core strengths that got you through it all, real inner assets that are still working for you now.

 If you feel “triggered” or “hooked,” if you have a strong gut-dropping reaction to something you think should be manageable, EMDR therapy may be able to help.
 After EMDR, you may no longer “relive” the images, sounds, and intense feelings when you recall what you went through.
 Even though you still remember what happened, it is much less disturbing.

 Research has firmly established that EMDR is an effective treatment for post traumatic stress.

-I am an EMDRIA certified EMDR therapist.
+I am an EMDRIA certified EMDR therapist and approved by the EMDR International Association to provide professional consultation to EMDR Therapists.
 I host an ongoing consultation group of EMDR therapists in Sacramento, and am immersed in the EMDR community here in Northern California.
-This way I can be privy to the latest protocols and research, and stay on top of what works.
+This way I can be privy to the latest research, and stay on top of what works.